Océane Dodin

-Océane Dodin ([ɔsean dɔdɛ̃], born 24 October 1996) is a professional tennis player from France.
-Ranked by the Women's Tennis Association (WTA), she reached a career-high of 46 as a singles player in June 2017 and No. 375 in October 2017 as a doubles player.
-Dodin won the 2016 Coupe Banque Nationale in Québec as part of the WTA Tour and a further twelve singles titles on the ITF Women's Circuit.
+Océane Dodin ([ɔsean dɔdɛ̃], born 24 October 1996) is a French professional tennis player.
+She reached a career-high singles ranking of No. 46 and in doubles of No. 375 in 2017 by the WTA.
+Dodin has won one WTA Tour singles title at the 2016 Coupe Banque Nationale, and a further 17 ITF Circuit titles.
+Her best result at a major is reaching the fourth round of the 2024 Australian Open.

 Personal life

-Dodin was born on 24 October 1996 in Lille, France.
+Dodin was born on 24 October 1996 in Lille.
 An only child, she played tennis with her parents and was coached by her father, Frédéric Dodin.
 Her tennis idols include Maria Sharapova and Roger Federer.

-Professional career
+Career

-2011–2013: French Open qualifying debut and first ITF title
+2011–13: French Open qualifying and first ITF Circuit title

 Dodin began playing on the ITF Women's Circuit in July 2011 at the age of 14.
-She first participated at the $10K Valladolid tournament, where she qualified for the main draw.
-Her first significant achievement was in March 2012 at a $10K tournament in Bron, where she reached her first semifinal.
+She first participated at the $10k Valladolid tournament, where she qualified for the main draw.
+Her first significant achievement was in March 2012 at a $10k tournament in Bron, where she reached her first semifinal.

-In April 2013, Dodin reached her first final on the professional tour and won the title at the $10K Les Franqueses del Valles tournament.
-She followed this up with her first Grand Slam qualifying at the French Open.
+In April 2013, Dodin reached her first final on the professional tour and won the title at the tournament in Les Franqueses del Vallès.
+She followed this up with her first qualifying of a Grand Slam tournament at the French Open.
 As a wildcard, she faced a much higher ranked player, Teliana Pereira, and lost in straight sets.